Fisting

 Gentle cleaning of the area

-Using soothing creams or warm compresses if comfortable
+Warm compresses or soothing creams if comfortable

 Avoiding penetration for a while if the area feels tender

-Listening to the body in the hours and days after matters.
 Mild soreness can be normal.
 Pain is not.

-Emotional aftercare can include:
+Emotional aftercare may include:

 Cuddling or physical closeness